Enthusiastic Brights (Page 3)

 Vincent M. Wales

-He is an author and web essayist, having over 200 freethought-related articles online in The Atheist Attic.
-He founded the Freethought Society of Northern Utah during his years in that state.
+He is a novelist and web essayist and founder of the Freethought Society of Northern Utah.
 He also answers questions about atheism on AllExperts.com and was the original guide for About.com's site on Agnosticism/Atheism.
 His novel, One Nation Under God, addresses the growing problem of the intermingling of government and religion.
+While his other novels do not focus on such issues, all have outspoken non-believers as major characters.
 Visit his author site: www.vincentmwales.com.

 Ray Melnik

-Ray, a systems engineer,who lives in upstate New York with his wife and two children.
-He and his wife are atheists and are raising caring intelligent children with an emphasis on science and music.
-No myths.
+Ray, a Senior Network Architect and existential author, lives in upstate New York and works in Midtown Manhattan.
+He is raising caring intelligent children with an emphasis on science, music and the philosophy forwarded by the brights.
+No myths are advanced as fact.
 He finds in this movement a little hope for the future.
+Ray has written two novels, The Room and To Your Own Self Be True.

 Andrés González Cantú

-He is a proud and active Mexican Bright, chess player, and a very inquisitive person since a little boy.
+He is a proud and active Mexican Bright and chess player.
+He has been a very inquisitive person since a little boy.
 He grew up in a home where all opinions were debated respectfully.
 Thanks to his mother, he began to read books at three and, imitating his father, became a pathological reader.
-He is self-taught in English, German, Italian, Latin, and Koinè Greek.
-In high school, Andrés was strongly influenced by a teacher who was a naturalist and an inspiring teacher.
+He is self-taught in English, German, Italian, Latin, and Koinи Greek.
+In high school, Andrйs was strongly influenced by a teacher who was a naturalist and an inspiring teacher.

 Jozef Hand-Boniakowski

-Jozef has a Ph.D.
-Distance Education and Communications Technology and is co-editor and publisher of Metaphoria.
-A writer, and thirty-year veteran teacher, he is in a lifelong activist, twice elected Justice of the Peace (Wells VT), he founded the American Mootist Organization (AMO), implemented a free meals program (NJ) and an alternative Memorial Day service (NJ and VT).
-A member Industrial Workers of the World and both Vermont and National Education Associations, Jozef is a poet and dulcimer player, pen and ink mosaic artist who has been an amateur radio operator WB2MIC since 1963.
+Jozef has a Ph.D. in Distance Education and Communications Technology and is co-editor and publisher of Metaphoria.
+A writer and thirty-year veteran teacher, he is in a lifelong activist.
+Twice elected Justice of the Peace (Wells, VT), he founded the American Mootist Organization, implemented a free meals program (NJ) and an alternative Memorial Day service (NJ and VT).
+A member of the Industrial Workers of the World and both Vermont and National Education Associations, Jozef is a poet and dulcimer player, pen and ink mosaic artist who has been an amateur radio operator WB2MIC since 1963.
 A member of Veteran for Peace, in 2004 he was awarded the national VFP's peacemaker award.

 Christer Sturmark

 Author, lecturer, venture capitalist and chairman of the Swedish Government IT-political Strategy Group.
-Christer studied computer science at the University of Uppsala and 1996 he founded one of the major Internet companies in Europe.
-Today he is involved in different companies, including music software company NoteHeads, together with Per Gessle (Roxette) and Björn Ulvaeus (ABBA).
-Since more than ten years, he has been writing and speaking about the global network society and it´s social and cultural apects..
-Today he is involved in the political work to keep Sweden a number one network society in the world.
-You can read more about Christer and his current work at www.sturmark.se.
+Christer studied computer science at the University of Uppsala and in 1996 he founded one of the major Internet companies in Europe.
+Today he is involved in different companies, including music software company NoteHeads, together with Per Gessle (Roxette) and Bjцrn Ulvaeus (ABBA).
+For more than ten years, he has been writing and speaking about the global network society and its social and cultural aspects.
+Today, he is involved in political work to keep Sweden the number one network society in the world.
+You can read more about Christer and his current work at www.sturmark.se